 Books are one of the best sources of organised information you can find on the subject of poker, and one of the best ways to improve your poker game.

-Unfortunately, some books are not as applicable in today’s games; whereas some books are gold mines which will skyrocket your game, despite their age.
+Unfortunately, some poker books are not as applicable in today’s games; whereas some are gold mines which will skyrocket your game, despite their age.

-So here is my list of the best poker books for beginners to pros you can get your hands on in 2018 (organised by Amazon rating):
+So here is my list of the best poker books in 2020 that you can get your hands on in (organised by Amazon rating):